The Pros & Cons of School Uniforms: Moms Weigh In

 Pros of school uniforms

-- Uniforms cost less than designer clothes or high-end brands, which saves some parents money since those aren't options for school.
+- Uniforms typically cost less than high-end brands and designer clothes, which saves some parents money.

-- Student attendance is likely to improve if students wear uniforms.
+- According to the 2010 University of Houston research paper "Dressed for Success?
+The Effect of School Uniforms on Student Achievement and Behavior," student attendance is likely to improve if students wear uniforms.

-- Uniforms are correlated with a reduction of violence in schools.
+- "School Uniforms and Safety," a 1996 SAGE research article, says uniforms are correlated with a reduction of violence in schools.

 Former President Bill Clinton is perhaps the most famous and influential advocate of school uniforms.
 "If it means that the schoolrooms will be more orderly and more disciplined and that our young people will learn to evaluate themselves by what they are on the inside instead of what they're wearing on the outside, then our public schools should be able to require their students to wear uniforms," he said in a March 1996 speech.